adianliusie/hpc_setup/README.md

 ```
 pip install torch==1.10.0+cu111 torchvision==0.11.0+cu111 torchaudio==0.10.0 -f https://download.pytorch.org/whl/torch_stable.html
 ```
-*all of the above environments don't seem to require cuda to be loaded.
-I have commented out the module load line in the submit script, and it still works on gpu

 **torch 1.12 + cuda 11.3**
 ```
 pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113
 ```

+\*all of the above environments don't seem to require cuda to be loaded.
+I have commented out the module load line in the submit script, and it still works on gpu

 #### Failed torch+cuda versions
-torch1.12+cu11.6 (cuda 11.6 seems to be unavailable on the current machines) torch1.12+cu10.2 (cuda 10.2 is too old to work on ampere)
+torch1.12+cu11.6 (cuda 11.6 seems to be unavailable on the current machines) \
+torch1.12+cu10.2 (cuda 10.2 is too old to work on ampere)

 ---
-### Cuda
+## Cuda

-Certain GPU machines are only compatible with certain versions of cuda while pytorch is installed as only compatible with a certain version of cuda (as far as I understand). \
+Certain GPU machines are only compatible with certain versions of cuda while pytorch is installed as only compatible with a certain version of cuda (as far as I understand).

-Cuda versions available on hpc: [9.1, 9.2, 10.0, 10.1, 10.2, 11.0, 11.1, 11.2, 11.4]
+Cuda versions available on hpc: [9.1, 9.2, 10.0, 10.1, 10.2, 11.0, 11.1, 11.2, 11.4] \
 One can load different cuda versions using ```module load```.
-For example to load cuda 11.2 run the command on terminal
+For example to load cuda 11.2, use
 ```
 module load cuda/11.2
 ```